codverch/Dirty-Block-Index/CONTRIBUTE.md

 6. Combine the result from step 4 and the mask from step 5 using a bitwise AND operation. `This will result in a new value that contains the Row Tag and the blocks in row fields`.
 7. Shift the result from step 6 left by the number of bits in the `Bytes in block`, and then use a bitwise AND operation with a bit mask that contains all 1's.
 This will isolate the bytes in block fields.
 8. Create a new mask that contains the bytes in block fields in the least significant bits, with the rest of the bits set to 1.
 The total number of bits in the mask should be the same as the total number of bits in the original packet address.
-9. Combine the result from step 7 and the mask from step 8 using a bitwise AND operation. `This will result in the entire regenerated packet address` that contains the Row Tag, blocks in row fields, and bytes in block fields.
+9. Combine the result from step 7 and the mask from step 8 using a bitwise AND operation. `This will result in the entire regenerated packet address` that contains the Row Tag, Blocks in row fields, and Bytes in block fields.